How to: Set Up the Merge Operator's Outer Feature

-The Merge operator offers various options for merging data.
-The operator also lets you control how data merges with its 2 input ports.
-This use case explores merging data with the operator's Outer feature.
-This is a unique feature that separates out values that don't share the same key between the 2 Data Tables.
-So, all values from the upper input table whose key doesn't match the values of the lower input table display in the new table.
+This how-to guide explores merging data using the Merge operator's Outer feature.
+This is a unique feature that separates values that do not share the same key between two data tables.
+All values from the operator’s upper input table whose key does not match the values of the lower input table will display in the new table.

 Configuration